UQ-PAC/BASIL/docs/src/development/dsa.md

 as more information about the context (calling/global context) is discovered.
 This partial processing is done in phases.

+The recommended way to use dsa is with flags `--simplify --dsa= --dsa-split --dsa-checks`

 ### Symbolic Value Analysis
 The pre-pass for dsa is made up of two components.
-1. `SymbolicValueAnalysis` which is an intraprocedural value analysis where DSA (Dynamic Single Assign) variable corresponds to a value that is represented using a symbolic base and some offset.
+1. `SymbolicValueAnalysis` which is an intraprocedural value analysis where a DSA (Dynamic Single Assign) variable corresponds to a value that is represented using a symbolic base and some offset.

 2. `data_structue_analysis.generateConstraints` which generates